Ajiro-Shinpe/ManualTampleteCreater/prompt.md

 - Provide the complete code in one go, including HTML, CSS, only.
-- Try a new layout structure compared to the previous version, ensuring better readability and visual appeal."   don’t use react/angular you canuse 3rd part UI libraries it must be unique don't change code script functionality eg {{#if}} statement don't change var name just redesign it give complrete html css code
+- Try a new layout structure compared to the previous version, ensuring better readability and visual appeal."   don’t use react/angular you canuse 3rd part UI libraries it must be unique don't change code script functionality eg {{#if}} statement don't change var name just redesign it give complrete html css code make sure you aree making all section and printing all keys and vales of name,title,summary,profile_image ,skills , experiance , projects , education ,certifications with {{@if }}
 =============================================================